maysie0304/maysie0304/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently student on Bengkulu University
-- 🌱 I’m currently learning Data Scientic DQLab dan Bangkit Cloud Computing
+- 🌱 I’m currently learning Data Scientic DQLab
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rimayang-licia-arneta-32b888175/)

 <p align="left">